-- A medication authorization for the current school year signed by the physician and parent indicating the student may be designated as self-carry / self-administer must be on file prior to the student carrying their medication. - Medication must be brought to the school by the parent/guardian - Medications must be received in the original pharmacy container with a current prescription label including the student's name, medication name, strength, dosage, route, frequency, and expiration/discard date.
-(The expiration/discard date on the pharmacy label, not on the medication box, will be the expiration/discard date used) - Medication found on the student will be taken and stored in the health room.
-The medication will not be administered or given to the student to self-carry/self- administer until the parent/guardian comes to school to complete the required paperwork. - The parent/guardian assumes the responsibility for ensuring their student is carrying and administering their medication as ordered. - Students designated as self-carry/self-administer are considered INDEPENDENT in administering their medication at school and require no supervision by school staff. - Schools may revoke the self-carry/self-administer privilege if the student proves to be irresponsible or incapable.
+- A medication authorization, physician order and parent authorization for the current school year must be on file prior to the student carrying their medication. - Medication must be brought to the school by the parent/guardian. - Medications must be received in the original pharmacy container with a current prescription label including the student's name, medication name, strength, dosage, route, frequency, and expiration/discard date.
+(The expiration/discard date on the pharmacy label, not on the medication box, will be the expiration/discard date used). - Medication found on the student will be taken and stored in the health room.
+The medication will not be administered or given to the student to self-carry/self- administer until the parent/guardian comes to school to complete the required paperwork. - The parent/guardian assumes the responsibility for ensuring their student is carrying and administering their medication as ordered. - Students designated as self-carry/self-administer are considered INDEPENDENT in administering their medication at school and require no monitoring by school staff. - Schools may revoke the self-carry/self-administer privilege if the student proves to be irresponsible or incapable.